M.A. Clinical Mental Health Counseling Site Supervisor Evaluation

 Site Supervisor Survey — Practicum and Internship Outcomes

-During the summer of 2023, the CCU MA in Clinical Mental Health Counseling program polled 343 site supervisors across the United States through an online survey.
-These site supervisors provided clinical supervision to in-seat and online students during their Practicum and Internship experience between August 2022 and May 2023.
+During the summer of 2024, the School of Counseling polled 487 site supervisors across the United States through an online survey.
+These site supervisors provided clinical supervision to in-seat and online students during their Practicum and Internship experience between August 2023 and May 2024.
 While at these sites, students provided diverse clinical services to various populations with mental health needs.
-The purpose of this survey was to meet CACREP Vital Statistic Survey requirements and to identify potential strength and growth areas of the CCU MA in Clinical Mental Health Counseling program.
+The purpose of this survey was to meet CACREP Vital Statistic Survey requirements and to identify potential strength and growth areas of the CCU MA in Clinical Mental Health Counseling program and the License School Counseling program.

-The survey assessed CCU MA in Clinical Mental Health Counseling students in the 23 clinical competencies listed in the table below.
-These students were Practicum or Internship students between August 2022 and May 2023.
-Of the 343 site supervisors polled, 191 site supervisors completed the survey (response rate=55.68%) during the 2023 summer semester.
+The survey assessed Clinical Mental Health Counseling students as well as License School Counseling students in the 23 clinical competencies listed in the table below.
+These students were Practicum or Internship students between August 2023 and May 2024.
+Of the 487 site supervisors polled, 212 site supervisors completed the survey (response rate=43.44%) during the 2024 summer semester.

 The CCU Counseling program found the survey responses very encouraging.
 Site supervisors reported that CCU Counseling students are clinically prepared, have high levels of ethical awareness, greater levels of empathic disposition and provide non-discriminatory clinical services better than the average counseling student at their site.
 These data suggest that CCU Counseling students are able to utilize CACREP standardized clinical knowledge, clinical skill sets and ACA codes of ethics in ways distinct from the general counseling student population.